cloudogu/k8s-appops-security-talks/2020-10-23-heise-devsec/docs/slides/06-network-policies.md

 My recommendations:

-* In all application namespaces: allow selected ingress traffic only.
+* In all application namespaces: restrict ingress traffic
 * Use with care
   * restricting `egress` for cluster-external traffic
   * restrict traffic in `kube-system` and for operators